 Also available via your library through JSTOR, ProQuest Ebook Central and EBSCO’s GOBI.

-Embracing the Anthropocene: Managing Human Impact is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in both paperback and electronic format.
+Embracing the Anthropocene: Managing Human Impact is also part of the five-part Ideas Roadshow Collection, Conversations About Anthropology & Sociology, which is available in paperback, hardcover and electronic format.